Add an Enquiry Form on The Page My Account in WooCommerce with Contact Form 7

 Add Some Style

-As you can see, the default icon is a document, which I think does not really give the idea of a contact form.
+As you can see, the default icon is a document, which I think does not give the idea of a contact form.
 Let’s change it to a pencil instead, or an envelope.

 The icons used in the tabs are from FontAwesome, so you can just pick your favourite icon from their site and use it.
 Open the Customizer from Appearance > Customize and click on the section Additional CSS.